ZxjSamantha/Weekly_Report/1109_Papernotes.md

 They convert raw EEG signals into EEG optical flow to represent the multimodal information.

 不太一样

-## Inter-subject Deep Transfer Learning for Motor Imagery EEG Decoding

-(标题几乎一模一样woc）

-### Objectives: Address **Negative transfer**, i.e., CNNs learning from dissimilar EEG distributions from different subjects causes CNNs to misrepresent each of them instead of learning a richer representation.

-2 strategies:

-1. Fine-tuning

-2. To train a shared network using multiple datasets but split deep network layers for different datasets.

-### Main Idea

-They design a Separate-Common-Separate Network(SCSN) by separating feature extractor of the baseline CNN for individuals, so each of the subjects has their own temporal layer, spatial layer and mean pooling layer.
-Each network branch extracts subject-specific features, which could avoid negative transfer in the common feature extractor of the baseline CNN.

-EEG features which reveal brain functionalities could represent in deep layers of the network after several layers of feature extraction.
-In light of this, the SCSN separate the feature extractors again in deeper layers before the classification layer to handle differences in individual brain functionality.

-They compute MMD for each of the three layers across subjects.

-### Data processing pipeline

-1. They perform a 50 Hz notch filter and a band pass filter between `[1-100]` Hz.

-2. They then crop each trial into 2-second trials with an overlap of 1.9 seconds to better fit the real-time setup.

-3. Data split: The target subject's first 120 trials of the second session into the training set.
-The validation set contains the  `[120, 144]` trials of the target subject's second session.
-The last 144 trials in the second session form the test set.

-Batch size: 30

 ## Convolutional Neural Network-based Transfer Learning and Knowledge Distillation using Multi-subject Data in Motor Imagery BCI